gradle/actions/RELEASING.md

 # Gradle GitHub Actions release process

 ## Preparation
 - Push any outstanding changes to branch main.
-For any change that impacts the released action, you must run npm via `./build all` and commit the various files generated into the dist directory.
 - Check that https://github.com/gradle/actions/actions is green for all workflows for the main branch.
+  - This should include any workflows triggered by `[bot] Update dist directory`
 - Decide on the version number to use for the release.
 The action releases should follow semantic versioning.
   - By default, a patch release is assumed (eg. `3.0.0` → `3.0.1`)
   - If new features have been added, bump the minor version (eg `3.1.1` → `3.2.0`)